Description of Projects under Design or Construction

 Summit Street Parking Lots, Phase III KSU-15L061

 As part of the long-range plan for the campus area along Summit Street, Phase III of this project allows for the final expansion of the Kent Student Center visitors’ parking lot and reconfiguration of the East-half of the South Campus Center Drive commuter parking lots.
-Construction commences in early June and the parking lots must re-open by mid-August.
+Construction commences in mid-June and the parking lots must re-open by mid-August.
 Regency Construction Services, Inc. is the Design-Builder of this project.
 This Design-Build project is being managed via OAKS-CI.

 Tuscarawas New Campus Entry Road KSU-16L803